nais/doc/persistence/buckets.md

 # Cloud Storage Buckets

-{% hint style="danger" %}
+{% hint style="tip" %}
-Cloud Storage buckets is in BETA.
-It has not been tested extensively.
+This feature is only available in GCP clusters.
 {% endhint %}

 You can request a Google Cloud Storage bucket through the NAIS manifest.
-This feature is only available in GCP clusters.

 ``` yaml
 apiVersion: "nais.io/v1alpha1"